rwenz3l/quote-of-the-day/README.md

 >  You say the whole world's ending.
 Honey, it already did.
 >
 > _bo burnham - all eyes on me_

+> You've met with a terrible fait, haven't you?
+>
+> Happy Mask Salesman, TLOZ - Majoras Mask (2000)